JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

 #  Mapping & Filtering Functions
 ---

-QuDirac supports filtering out states' components via arbitrary predicate functions, as well as mapping functions over an object's coefficients and labels.
-For more, see the [Mapping Functions](api/#mapping-functions) and [Filtering Functions](api/#filtering-functions) sections of QuDirac's [API](api.md).
+DiracNotation supports filtering out states' components via arbitrary predicate functions, as well as mapping functions over an object's coefficients and labels.
+For more, see the [Mapping Functions](api/#mapping-functions) and [Filtering Functions](api/#filtering-functions) sections of DiracNotation's [API](api.md).